selturkey/Near-Property-Auction/README.md

       yarn dev:deploy:contract

-Now you'll have a local development environment backed by the NEAR TestNet!
+Now you'll have a contract deployed to Near Testnet!

-Go ahead and play with the app and the code.
-As you make code changes, the app will automatically reload.

 Exploring The Code